thediamonder11/Intranet/README.md

 This is the github repository for my main intranet page.
 Feel free to fork this project and do whatever you want with it.

-Made very very badly by thediamonder11.
+Made very badly by thediamonder11.